cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> my_datapoints.plot()

 ..
 NOTE::
-    In order to use the :code:`.plot()` functionality you need to install :code:`matplotlib`
+    To use the :code:`.plot()` functionality you need to install :code:`matplotlib`

-Creating an Asset Hierarchy
+Create an asset hierarchy
 ---------------------------
-When posting an asset to the API you may indicate that it is a root asset (has no parent) by not specifying a parent ID.
+You can create a root asset (has no parent) by not specifying a parent ID when you post an asset to the API.
-You can also specify a parent ID, making it a child of an asset already in the API.
+To make the asset a child of an existing asset, you must specify a parent ID.

 .. code::